New Edlington

 New Edlington is an area of the town of Edlington, Metropolitan Borough of Doncaster, South Yorkshire, England, lying close to Warmsworth and the A630 road.

 Churches and places of worship

 Warmsworth and New Edlington Church lies on the border of Edlington and Warmsworth.
 It is located on Edlington Lane near Warmsworth Halt, an area of Warmsworth village.

 St John the Baptist's Church is situated on St John's Lane in the western part of New Edlington.

 History

+The name Edlington derives from the Old English Edlaingtūn meaning 'settlement connected with Edla'.

 Mining

 There is a pit-plain round the back of New Edlingon and Warmsworth, near Martinwells Lake.
 Both New and Old Edlington are pit-villages.